mantidproject/mantid/docs/source/fitting/fitfunctions/CriticalPeakRelaxationRate.rst

 .. math:: y = \frac{S_c}{(|x - T_c|)^a} + B_g

 where:
-- S_c - Scaling
+- :math:`S_c` - Scaling
-- T_c - Critical temperature
+- :math:`T_c` - Critical temperature
-- a - Critical exponent
+- :math:`a` - Critical exponent
-- B_g - is a non-critical background
+- :math:`B_g` - is a non-critical background

+When fitting users should set :math:`T_c` as the temperature at which the peak occurs.
+Users are also asked to supply two values for :math:`B_g`.
+The first should be the value of y when x is at it's minimum.
+The second should be the value of y when x is at its maximum, minus the first background value.

 Examples